berkgurdamar/predatoR/README.md

 -   Download/Read PDB file
 -   Calculate distances between every atom
 -   Create network from PDB
+-   Calculate Degree Centrality Z-Score of each Carbon-α atom
 -   Calculate Eigen Centrality Z-Score of each Carbon-α atom
 -   Calculate Shortest Path Z-Score of each Carbon-α atom
 -   Calculate Betweenness Z-Score of each Carbon-α atom
+-   Calculate Clique Z-Score of each Carbon-α atom
+-   Calculate PageRank Z-Score of each Carbon-α atom
--   Gets GnomAD Synonymous Z-Score, Non-Synonymous Z-Score, and PLoF Score
+-   Gets gnomAD Synonymous Z-Score, Non-Synonymous Z-Score, and PLoF Score
 -   Gets Genic Intolerance Score
 -   Gets BLOSUM62 score of the mutation